Chris1320/ArchariosFramework/README.md

 + Updated ReconMe module.

 + ATTENTION: Contributors needed!
-      -I can't do this without contributors or even testers, please help me!
+     * I can't do this without contributors or even testers, please help me!
-          ~ Co-Developers
+          + Co-Developers
-    	  ~ Testers (Windows and Linux systems)
+    	  + Testers (Windows and Linux systems)
-	      ~ End-users (Seriously)
+	      + End-users (Seriously)

 ## Full Feature List
 + Open Source
-      -Archários is protected by the GNU General Public License, means that you can freely download, modify, and distribute the software.
+     * Archários is protected by the GNU General Public License, means that you can freely download, modify, and distribute the software.
        Just give "creds" to us and the developers that made the awesome tools.

 + Create Custom Modules from template
-      -Do you know Python?
+     * Do you know Python?
 Do you know how to code in Python?
 Do you want to create your own module that can penetration test a Class A network in just three seconds? (exagerrated) Archários Framework provides a module template to help you start creating your custom module.
 It also